Things to Do When You Visit Our Lodge in River Falls, WI

 The River Falls Farmers market has become somewhat of a social occasion every Saturday morning during the season at the corners of Locust and 2nd Streets.
 You will find fresh produce, eggs, organic beef, honey, cheese curds, apples, maple syrup, and beautiful flowers.

-The downtown area offers a few pub style menus, several pizza places, and a Mexican place.
+The downtown area offers a few pub style menus, several pizza places, a cafe, and a couple of Mexican & Chinese restaurants.